e-perlman/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    exception was not raised on create method, need create!

+    NameError (uninitialized constant ToysController::Toys):

+    Need to create Toy not Toys

 - Update the number of likes for a toy

   - How I debugged:
+  exception was not raised on update method, need update!

+  in byebug Unpermitted parameter: :id toy_params only contains like, just need to updates like on toy not the whole toy object

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+   Destroy route was not included with the routes